 - Sunrise Exercise begins at 7:30pm. - Students may enter the building at 7:45am.
 Breakfast is provided at this time.
-Teachers will be available to help your child out of the car from 7:45am 8:00am. - For children's safety, please: - Only let your child(ren) out of the car when a staff member opens the door. - o Children may only get out on the passenger's side of the vehicle. - If your student is bringing a project or anything of significant size to school, please park in the lot and assist your child into school. - Keep your car in single file to exit, please do not swing around other cars.
+Teachers will be available to help your child out of the car from 7:45am 8:00am. - For children's safety, please: - Only let your child(ren) out of the car when a staff member opens the door. - Children may only get out on the passenger's side of the vehicle. - If your student is bringing a project or anything of significant size to school, please park in the lot and assist your child into school. - Keep your car in single file to exit, please do not swing around other cars. - Please respect school staff who are directing the carpool line.